65537/beyond-minute/README.md

 ### Enumeration of coweights of depth <2

-In the proof of Proposition ..., we rely on exhaustive computations of coweights of depth $<2$ for all root systems of rank $<20$.
+In the proof of Theorem 2.7, we rely on exhaustive computations of coweights of depth $<2$ for all root systems of rank $<20$.
 In order to verify our claims, one may make the following calls.

 ```
 sage coweightsByDepth.py A1 2